adicu/learn.devfe.st/datascience/index.md

 ## Linear Classifier

 We can now build the classifier for this dataset.
-As mentioned before, weâll be using the LogisticRegression class from Scikit-learn, so we start there:
+As mentioned before, we'll be using the LogisticRegression class from Scikit-learn, so we start there:

 ```python